leonperez1870/Final_Project/README.md

 starting
 ========
-Working on a page to show off to future employers. :ets see how this goes.
+Working on a page to show off to future employers.
+Lets see how this goes.